 The Gazpacho manchego originates in La Mancha.
 It basically is a game meat stew with a strange ingredient, the “Torta para Gazpacho” which is a type of unleavened bread, which ingredients are flour, oil, salt and water and is cooked in the oven.

-Gazpacho Manchego, is eaten in many areas, especially the Spanish regions of Madrid, Alicante and Valencia.
-There are also similar dishes, which are eaten in other countries, including Gaspacho Oranais which is eaten in the North-West of Algeria.
+Gazpacho Manchego is eaten in many areas, especially the Spanish regions of Madrid, Alicante and Valencia.
+There are also similar dishes, which are eaten in other countries, including Gazpacho Oranais which is eaten in the North-West of Algeria.

 Ingredients Needed For 6 People